urnotdhc/docker-dvwa/ding/readme.md

 - run the programme with python
 `python lfisuite.py`

+## Some introduciton
+- the UI of this tool is well designed.
+There are two main functions: Exploiter and Scanner.

+The Exploiter aims to get the shell of the targeted web application server.
+You can choose the method of attack corresponding to the characters including in the targeted URL, or just use "auto-attack" option and try the attack phrases you want(in a .txt file).
+Some more information may be required for the attack(ex. cookie).

+The Scanner aims to find the feasible attack phrases when given an URL.

 ## Command to get a reverse shell
 - after having a shell of the target web application, enter in a new terminal:
 `nc -lvp 1234`